 The end of year is traditionally a time for sharing our love and thanks for one another.
 However, when it comes to the planet, the festive season is far from kind.

 Christmas has been referred to as ‘the world’s greatest annual environmental disaster’, with all of us creating a huge impact in terms of pollution and waste we generate.
-In fact, it’s estimated that Australians spend 60% more of our incomes and generate 30% more household waste over the Christmas period.
+In fact, it’s estimated that Australians spend 60 percent more of our incomes and generate 30 percent more household waste over the Christmas period.
 Woah!